Composing for Film and Television

 How to apply

 Once your application has been recieved and reviewed, to support your application, we will provide you with a link and password to download two film clips.
-You will be asked to write music to each of these clips, with sound and music track and return the completed work as Quicktime video files with sound and music track as downloadable links via WeTransfer.
+You will be asked to write music for each of these clips, with sound and music track and return the completed work as Quicktime video files with sound and music track, as downloadable links via WeTransfer.
 The files should be sent to Registry@nfts.co.uk

 If you are invited to attend an interview, you will be invited to bring further material that may be of interest for the selection panel at the discretion of the interviewers.